Brewmaster PvE Quick Guide

 Use Raidbot’s Top Gear Tool for the most specific and accurate results for your character.
 In general, it will usually follow the stat priority above.

-- Weapon – Enchant Weapon – Frozen Devotion or Enchant Weapon – Burning Writ (dual wield offhand; damage), Enchant Weapon – Sophic Devotion (minor defense)
+- Dual Wield Weapons – Enchant Weapon – Frozen Devotion (x2, damage), Enchant Weapon – Sophic Devotion (minor defense, offhand only)

 - Cloak – Enchant Cloak – Graceful Avoidance/Regenerative Leech/Homebound Speed (Avoidance, Leech, or Movespeed; largely your preference)